vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Vipps PSP API](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api-checklist.md)
 for examples.

-## How to I set up multiple sale units?
+## How do I set up multiple sale units?

 This is typically needed for organization numbers with multiple stores.